CosmWasm/mesh-security-hackathon/README.md

 * How to cleanly grant consumer contracts the proper delegation power?
-  * Something like "superfluid staking" module where we can mint "synthetic staking tokens" that work like normal, but are removed from the "totalSupply" query via offet.
+  * Something like "superfluid staking" module where we can mint "synthetic staking tokens" that work like normal, but are removed from the "totalSupply" query via offset.
   * Fork `x/staking` to allow such synthetic delegations that don't need tokens.
     This is a hard lift, but would allow custom logic, like counting those tokens in tendermint voting power, but exclude them from `x/gov`, and decide on some reducing factor for their rewards.
 * How to cleanly define limits for the providing chains on how much power they can have on the consuming chain?
-We start with a fixed number (# of JUNO), but better to do something like "max 10% of total staked tokens".
+We start with a fixed number (# of JUNO), but better to do something like "max 10% of total staking power".
 * Ensure a minimum voting power for the local stake.
 If we let 3 chains each use up to 30% of the voting power, and they all stake to the max, then we only have 10% of the power locally.
   We can set a minimum to say 40% local, and if all remote chains stake to the max, their